veelken/mcStitching/README.md

 process.YOUR_CMS_SEQUENCE += process.stitchingWeight

 The module stitchingWeight computes a double for each event.
 Apply this double as an event weight when you process the minbias and QCD samples.
+Then simply process all minbias and QCD events and hadd the resulting histograms.
+In particular, do not apply any cuts on pT^hat when you process the minbias and QCD samples.
+The overlap in pT^hat between the minbias sample and the QCD samples is fully accounted for by the event weight.